xbeat/Machine-Learning/README.md

 Introduction to Natural Language Toolkit (NLTK) NLTK is a suite of libraries and programs for symbolic and statistical natural language processing (NLP) for the Python programming language.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.

+## Evaluating Large Language Models 30 Common Metrics

+Introduction to LLM Evaluation Metrics

+Large Language Models (LLMs) have revolutionized natural language processing tasks.
+To assess their performance, researchers and practitioners use various evaluation metrics.
+This presentation covers 30 common metrics, their applications, and implementations.

 ## Decision Trees, Random Forests, and Gradient Boosting in Python

 Decision Trees in Python